hslatman/awesome-industrial-control-system-security/README.md

 <table>
     <tr>
         <td>
-            <a href="https://4sics.se/" target="_blank">4SICS</a>
+            <a href="https://cs3sthlm.se/" target="_blank">CS3STHLM</a>
         </td>
         <td>
-            4SICS – Stockholm annual, international summit on cyber-security in SCADA and Industrial Control Systems.
+             the Stockholm international summit on Cyber Security in SCADA and Industrial Control Systems - is an annual summit that gather the most important stakeholders across critical processes and industries.
+CS3STHLM has been organized since 2014, and has quickly become the premier ICS Security Summit in Northern Europe.
         </td>
     </tr>
     <tr>